 After a pre-operative medical review, an ultrasound and a blood test to determine Rh Factor will take place.
 The patient will then be given their choice of general anesthesia or an injection of a local numbing medication.
-The procedure begins with a small tube inserted into the cervix, the opening of the uterus.
+The abortion procedure begins with a small tube inserted into the cervix, the opening of the uterus.
 Then, the physician will use an aspirator, a medical instrument that creates a gentle suction to remove the contents of the uterus.

 II.
 Second Trimester Surgical Abortions

-The Dilation and Evacuation procedure (the "D & E"), is the most commonly used procedure for the second trimester.
+The Dilation and Evacuation procedure (the "D & E"), is the most commonly used abortion procedure for the second trimester.
 For the comfort of our second trimester clients, general anesthesia is provided.
 Surgical abortions procedures can be performed up to 24 weeks.
 (Please note: As of January 1, 2013 the law limits abortion procedures to a maximum of 23.6 weeks or one day prior to the 24th week.)

 After a pre-operative medical review, an ultrasound and a blood test to determine Rh Factor will take place.
 The procedure begins with placing laminaria, a medically prepared seaweed, into the cervix to gently open it.
-This procedure occurs over two days and our clients are required to remain in the Atlanta area overnight.
+This abortion procedure occurs over two days and our clients are required to remain in the Atlanta area overnight.
 On the second day, after the cervix is sufficiently dilated, the physician performs the surgery under general anesthesia by using medical instruments to evacuate the uterus.

 Specially trained and caring health advocates support each woman before, during, and after the abortion procedure.